-The inspection was undertaken by one inspector on the 21 October 2015 and was unannounced.
-We also spoke to relatives and staff via telephone after the inspection.
+The inspection was undertaken by one inspector on the 5 February 2016 and was unannounced.
+We spoke with relatives via telephone after the inspection.

 The provider completed a Provider information return (PIR).
 This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
 We also reviewed information we held about the service.
 This included previous inspection reports and notifications.
 A notification is information about important events, which the service is required to send us by law.